 Boredom Busters for your Dog with Dr Katrina

 Like humans, dogs can become bored when deprived of adequate mental and physical stimulation.
-A bored dog will make his own fun by finding its own way to entertain itself, often resulting in destructive behaviours such as chewing, digging, and barking.
+A bored dog will make his fun by finding its way to entertain itself, often resulting in destructive behaviours such as chewing, digging, and barking.
 Whatever they can find to pass the time.

 Socialisation isn’t just for puppies.
 All dogs benefit from being exposed to new people and places.
-Change your daily walk routine to a different walk offering your dog new smells and interaction with other well socialised dogs.
+Change your daily walk routine to a different walk offering your dog new smells and interaction with other well-socialised dogs.
 It’s mentally stimulating and will help reduce doggy boredom.

-Provide safe chew toys – The right chew toy will help keep your dog occupied for long periods, but it’s essential to provide a chew toy that is safe and appropriate for your dog’s age, size and chew strength.
+A suitable chew toy will help keep your dog occupied for long periods, but it’s essential to provide a chew toy that is safe and appropriate for your dog’s age, size and chew strength.
 Soft toys should not be used as chew toys.
 It is essential to supervise your dog closely to understand their chewing style to help you choose the appropriate toy for them.
-Some dogs have powerful jaws and will need extremely tough and durable toys and these dogs should always be supervised with chew toys.
-Be sure to rotate their toys regularly so they don’t become bored.
+Some dogs have powerful jaws and always need to manage extremely tough and durable toys, and these dogs have to chew toys.
+Be sure to rotate their toys regularly, so they don’t become bored.

-Games – most dogs love playing games, so get creative and make up some games that you both enjoy.
+Most dogs love playing games, so get creative and make up some games that you both enjoy.
 Hide-and-seek with treats is an easy way to entertain your dog.
 Sprinkle your dog’s treats around the house or outside in your backyard and let them sniff out each treat.